raywoo32/raywoo32.githubio-aGENT-docs/index.md

 - Information in the List GRNs page is passed
 - The externalSource API which accesses information on the GRN paper is queried
-- Both the MenuSideBar and Ctyo are rendered and passed props
+- Both the MenuSideBar and Cyto are rendered and passed props

 Importantly, cytoscape container has context - a sort of global state which stores the cytoscape object (among other things).